Brothers: A Tale of Two Sons: Critical response

-Brothers: A Tale of Two Sons received universal acclaim on PC and generally favorable reviews on other consoles, according to the review aggregation website Metacritic.
+Brothers: A Tale of Two Sons received "generally favorable" reviews from critics, while the PC version received "universal acclaim", according to review aggregator website Metacritic.

 IGN said that Brothers: A Tale of Two Sons "might be the best downloadable title since Journey".
-GamesMaster's James Nouch said his preview of the game that "[Brothers: A Tale of Two Sons] is a charming, emotive adventure that flows at its own rather sedate pace", but in their final review GamesMaster gave it a 91/100 writing: "Short but immensely satisfying, it's Ico meets Limbo in Fable's world.
+GamesMaster's James Nouch said his preview of the game that "[Brothers: A Tale of Two Sons] is a charming, emotive adventure that flows at its own rather sedate pace", but in their final review GamesMaster gave it 91/100, writing: "Short but immensely satisfying, it's Ico meets Limbo in Fable's world.
 In a word: spellbinding".
 Edge gave it a 7/10 in its review.
-It praised the visual style, pace and story, as well as the controls, saying that the control scheme "understands what it means to communicate meaning through interaction", but it criticized Starbreeze's lack of confidence in making an art game.
+It praised the visual style, pace and story, as well as the controls, saying that the control scheme "understands what it means to communicate meaning through interaction".
 UK's GamesTM magazine gave Brothers: A Tale of Two Sons a score of 8/10 in its review in issue 137.

-Joystiq gave it full score in its review, 5/5.
+Joystiq gave the game a perfect score of 5/5.
 Joystiq's Ludwig Kietzmann says: "It's rare for a game to forge a connection so strong, and even rarer for you to become the connective tissue".
 Official Xbox Magazine UK praised the game and its touching story and inventive controls.
 They gave it a score of 9/10.

 Both IGN and PC Gamer stated Brothers: A Tale of Two Sons was one of the best games of 2013.
 IGN states this with "it's no secret that we love Journey.
 It was our Game of the Year for 2012, after all.
 And we quite love Fable too [...].
 So to combine the two into one cinematic, story-driven experience – one written and directed by a decorated Swedish filmmaker – meant our interest was piqued.
 And after we saw the game, we knew: this is going to be good.
 Really, really good".
 PC Gamer said "this could easily shape up to be one of the indie darlings of 2013".
 The game won the "Best Innovation" award while nominated for "Best Family Game" and "Best Story" at the 2014 BAFTA Video Games Awards.

 Sales

-As of January 2015, the game has sold 800,000 copies.
+Brothers: A Tale of Two Sons had sold over 800,000 units by January 2015.

 Awards

 Brothers: A Tale of Two Sons won the award for Best Xbox Game at the 2013 VGX Award Show (formerly Spike Video Game Awards; VGAs), in competition with Grand Theft Auto V, BioShock Infinite, and Tomb Raider.
 It also won the Best Game Innovation Award at 2014's British Academy Games Awards (BAFTA).
+During the 17th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences awarded Brothers with "Downloadable Game of the Year", along with a nomination for "Outstanding Achievement in Game Direction".

+Remake

+A remake of the game was announced at The Game Awards in December 2023.
+Developed by Italian studio Avantgarden, it was released for PlayStation 5, Windows, and Xbox Series X/S on 28 February 2024.